 Alternative 1 would allow the moratorium to expire and federal Gulf shrimp permits would become open access.
 This would allow new entrants into the commercial shrimp fishery and could have negative effects if the fishery became overcapitalized.
 Overcapitalization and/or effort increases could lead to increases in protected resources and red snapper bycatch and potentially result in additional requirements for bycatch reduction or closures.
-Notably, the effort level in 2014 was just 0.1% below the target level that would trigger closures to protect juvenile red snapper (R. Hart, presentation to the Council, October 2015).
+Notably, the effort level in 2014 was just 0.1% below the target level that would trigger closures to protect juvenile red snapper (R. Hart, presentation to the Gulf of Mexico Fishery Management Council (Council), October 2015).